 - Have proof of immunizations including Hepatitis B, MMR-DPT and Varicella (or positive Chicken Pox history)

 All prospective students must register for an entrance exam and complete the exam to be ranked and accepted into the program.
+Entrance testing for the next session will be held June 10 – 21; click here to register.
 The exam includes information on EMT knowledge, basic reading, and math comprehension.
 There is no study guide for this exam.
 Students are encouraged to be refreshed on current EMT knowledge and be prepared to complete simple math including addition, subtractions, fractions, conversions, and some basic algebra.

 The AEMT program meets Tuesdays and Thursdays from 5:30 p.m.–10:30 p.m. for 14 weeks.
 You will also be required to schedule and complete two (2) 12-hour clinical shifts and two (2) 12-hour field shifts outside of class time.
 These are the minimum requirements of the course and more time may be required if necessary to meet current course standards.
 National Registry practical testing is also included in the program.
 A date and time will be chosen for this exam at the beginning of the course.